-Weather Emergencies are sometimes over looked and most people's plans are to stay indoors until the storm passes.
+Weather Emergencies are sometimes overlooked and most people's plans are to stay indoors until the storm passes.
 While that sounds like a great plan, the situation may not be that easy.
-Nebraska is known for its beautiful and enjoyable outdoor environment; however Nebraska is also known for its extreme and fast weather shifts.
-Some even say if you don't like Nebraska's weather, wait ten minutes.
+Nebraska is known for its beautiful and enjoyable outdoor environment; however, Nebraska is also known for its extreme weather shifts.